Skip to main content

 Moreover, the subsequent evolution towards 3G, 4G, and now 5G networks has transformed the mobile communication landscape, offering faster speeds, lower latency, and increased capacity.

-Disadvantages of GSM Network Architecture
+Disadvantages of GSM Architecture

 While GSM has been a revolutionary force, it faces challenges in terms of security vulnerabilities and the need for continuous adaptation to new technologies.